Schmerb/generator-jwt-webapp/README.md

 ```

 - Also, make sure to have [MongoDB](https://www.mongodb.com/) installed and run `mongod` or create project using a remote DB Uri.
-  Then generate your new project:

-2. Next, create root folder where project will live and navigate to it.
+Next, create root folder where project will live and navigate to it:

 - `myDirectory` can be <i>anything</i>